ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

      up: true
    <...>

+For this task:

-About the task: - Note the use of ``shared`` in the parser template, this allows the interface name to be used in subsequent parser entries - Facts would have been gathered prior to determine the ``ansible_distribution`` needed to locate the template.
-Alternatively, the ``parser/template_path`` could have been provided - The use of examples and free-spacing mode with the regular expressions can make for a more-readable template - The ``ansible.netcommon.native`` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription
+- Note the use of ``shared`` in the parser template.
+This allows the interface name to be used in subsequent parser entries.
+- Facts would have been previously gathered to determine the ``ansible_distribution`` needed to locate the template.
+Alternately, you could provide the ``parser/template_path``.
+- The use of examples and free-spacing mode with the regular expressions can make for a more-readable template.
+- The ``ansible.netcommon.native`` parsing engine is fully supported with a Red Hat Ansible Automation Platform subscription.

 Parsing JSON
 -------------

-Although Ansible will natively convert serialized json to Ansible native data when recognized, the ``cli_parse`` module can be used as well.
+Although Ansible will natively convert serialized JSON to Ansible native data when recognized, you can also use the ``cli_parse`` module as well.

 .. code-block:: yaml